 The system connects the offender in his or her living unit to the visitor on a computer.
 Participants can see and hear each other throughout the visit.
 The visitor must use a computer that has a camera and sound.

-How often can I video visit with an offender?
+How often can I video visit with an inmate?

-Video visits do not count against an offender's visiting hours.
-How often you visit is limited by the availability of the kiosk in the offender's living unit and the offender's schedule.
+Video visits do not count against an inmate's visiting hours.
+How often you visit is limited by the availability of the kiosk in the inmate's living unit and their schedule.

-When can I video visit with an offender?
+When can I video visit with an inmate?

 How long is a video visit?